mattwilliamson/deepdrive_micro/README.md

 # TODO
+- Motor must be set to 0 for a couple seconds before moving
+- Turn off motor PWM when stopped for a period of time to avoid the beeping
+- Remove pulse counter hardware filters
+- Watchdog for restarts
+- Fix pins for led ring
+- Route pulse counter wires away from motors
+- Fix sonar mount
+- Holder for speaker
+- Remount jetson
+- Read IMU on interrupt to update orientation, but still publish same frequency
 - Convert sonar scan to LaserScan so Nav2 can use it?
 - Add frames to urdf for sonar
 - Emergency stop for twist mux - in case of cliffs or whatnot - publish std_msgs::Bool to /e_stop